subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: domain identifier of the domain this fraud proof targets
 - `bad_receipt_hash`: hash of the claimed invalid execution receipt
-- `maybe_mmr_proof`: MMR proof for the consensus state root that used to verify the storage proof.
+- `maybe_mmr_proof`: MMR proof for the consensus state root of the consensus block from which the Execution Receipt is derived, used to verify the storage proof.
 Only the  Invalid Extrinsics Root, Incorrect List of Inboxed Bundles fraud proofs are using the MMR proof during verification, for other fraud proofs it is set to `None`.
 - `maybe_domain_runtime_code_proof`: domain runtime code storage proof and MMR proof for the parent block.
 May be set to `None` if the specific fraud proof variant doesn't require domain runtime code for verification or the required domain runtime code is available from the current runtime state.
 This field is usually required if the domain runtime code was upgraded during the challenge period.
 - `proof`: storage proof for specific variant of the fraud proof.